willcl-ark/bitcoin/wiki/overview.md

 Start from [[index]] for navigation.
-For architecture questions, read the most relevant area page first, then a workflow page if the question crosses subsystems, and finally re-check the cited code paths in the current tree before relying on the wiki for a high-risk conclusion.
+For architecture questions, read the most relevant area page first, then a workflow page if the question crosses subsystems, then a concept page if the question is about a reusable internal model, and finally re-check the cited code paths in the current tree before relying on the wiki for a high-risk conclusion.

 ## Sources Consulted